Some recommendations on security of the host, general operation, and key security.

 execution client: 30303 tcp/udp, forwarded to your server

-lighthouse: 9000 tcp/udp, forwarded to your server
+consensus client: 9000 tcp/udp, forwarded to your server

 grafana/web UI: 443 tcp, forwarded to your server, assuming you are using the reverse proxy.